 - Managed gateway solutions can be deployed far faster than self-hosted infrastructure, which typically requires additional installation, configuration, and operational setup

-- Enterprise platforms with SOC 2 Type II attestation can reduce security-review friction for compliance-focused organizations
+- Enterprise platforms with SOC 2 Type II audited infrastructure can reduce security-review friction for compliance-focused organizations

-- Role-based access control ensures marketing teams see only marketing data while finance accesses financial datasets exclusively
+- SSO and SCIM-driven role-based access control help ensure marketing teams see only marketing data while finance accesses financial datasets exclusively

 - Cost controls prevent runaway BigQuery bills by enforcing query governance and usage monitoring

-MintMCP transforms BigQuery access for enterprise teams by providing infrastructure backed by SOC 2 Type II attestation with deployment workflows that can be completed in minutes.
-The platform addresses the gap between AI assistants like Claude and ChatGPT and internal data—handling authentication, permissions, and audit trails without requiring DevOps expertise.
+MintMCP transforms BigQuery access for enterprise teams by providing infrastructure backed by SOC 2 Type II audited controls with deployment workflows that can be completed in minutes.
+The platform addresses the gap between AI assistants like Claude, ChatGPT, Gemini, Cursor, and Copilot and internal data, handling authentication, permissions, credential management, and audit trails without requiring DevOps expertise.

 What Makes MintMCP Different

-The MCP Gateway wraps any MCP server with OAuth protection automatically, enabling teams to move from local development to production services with one-click deployment.
-For BigQuery specifically, administrators can configure connections through a visual interface, specify read or write permissions, and immediately expose governed data access to AI clients across the organization.
+The MCP Gateway brokers OAuth for stdio and hosted MCP servers, enabling teams to move from local development to production services with one-click deployment.
+For BigQuery specifically, administrators can configure governed connections, apply tool-level policy, and expose controlled data access to AI clients across the organization.

 Unlike DIY approaches that require manual security configuration, MintMCP provides centralized governance with complete audit trails for every MCP interaction, access request, and configuration change.
-The platform supports granular tool access control—configure access by role so analysts can run read-only queries while restricting write operations to database administrators.
+The platform supports granular tool access control, allowing teams to configure access by role so analysts can run read-only queries while restricting higher-risk operations to approved users.

 Core Capabilities for BigQuery Integration